saltcorn/heartbeat-monitor/README.md

 # Heartbeat Monitor

-This plugin monitors system resources (disk usage, memory usage, and CPU load) and provides a heartbeat endpoint (`/heartbeat`) to report their statuses.
+This plugin monitors system resources (disk usage, memory usage, CPU load, system stability, and backup status) and provides a heartbeat endpoint (`/heartbeat`) to report their statuses.

 ## Configuration